X01XX/risc-v-memory-management-vf2/README.md

 This project may make large Assembler Language programs more practical.

-Like the forth-memory-management, and risc-v-memory-management (rv emulator) repositories.

 Define pseudo-structs (pstructs) as a contiguous series of named/labeled field offsets.

 Define an array of pstructs, then allocate and deallocate pstructs from the array.